bbriscoe/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 On the other hand, if there is a sudden decrease in capacity, CUBIC reduces more slowly than Reno.
-This remains true whether or not CUBIC is in Reno-Friendly mode and whether or not fast convergence is enabled.
+This remains true whether or not CUBIC is in Reno-friendly mode and whether or not fast convergence is enabled.

 ## Incremental Deployment